 - 1. Cars may NOT enter the driveway in front of the building.
 THIS DRIVEWAY IS FOR BUSES AND EMERGENCY VEHICLES ONLY. - 2.
-The parking lots on the side of the building and in the rear of the building are reserved for faculty and staff. - 3.
-Parking for parents and visitors is on the street near the school.
+Parking lots on the side and in the rear of the building are reserved for faculty, staff and parents.
+There is also street parking available.